 Each workshop will run from 9am to 5pm, with a one hour break for lunch.
 The workshops will take place on Monday, February 27th (mobile user acquisition) and Tuesday, February 28th (mobile analytics) at a location TBD in downtown San Francisco.

-Mobile User Acquisition Workshop
+Mobile User Acquisition Workshop (SOLD OUT)

 This workshop covers a variety of practical topics around mobile user acquisition, including: optimal team composition, reporting (best practices and templates, proper communication, etc.), budget allocation and cash flow modeling, LTV estimation and implementation into workflow (where and how this is built into the UA team's work), tools overview, spending strategies, partner management, creative cadence and optimization, etc.

 This workshop is not "high concept", but it's also not operational at the level of eg. walking through how to set up Facebook campaigns.
 A participant in this workshop will leave with a better sense of how user acquisition strategically fits into their company's commercial profile, how a user acquisition team should measure its performance and interface with other working groups at the company, how workflow (ie. the manner and cadence in which people on the team do their jobs) can be improved for optimal output, how and where technology / automation should be used to create labor leverage, etc.